-Choosing the right version of SQL Server
+Choose the right version of SQL Server

-ImageNow supports the 64-bit, Standard and Enterprise versions of Microsoft SQL Server for 2008 SP1 to R2, and Microsoft SQL Server 2012 is supported when you run ImageNow Server patch 6.7.0.2717 or higher.
-You should use the Enterprise version of SQL Server if one or more of the following criteria apply to your organization:
+Perceptive Content supports the 64-bit, Standard and Enterprise versions of Microsoft SQL.
+Use the Enterprise version of SQL Server if one or more of the following criteria applies to your organization:

 - Your organization requires 24/7 server availability, so maintenance tasks must be performed on your server while it is online. - Your organization has over 200 users. - Your organization requires high availability options.